Catalyst Honours FAQ

 1. What is Catalyst Honours?

 Catalyst Honours recognizes exceptional role models for accelerating progress for women in the workplace in Canada.
-Since 2010, 64 outstanding individuals have been honoured as champions, representing the gold standard for leadership in corporate Canada.
-Each Fall, champions are honoured at a gala event.
+Since 2010, 81 outstanding individuals have been honoured as champions, representing the gold standard for leadership in corporate Canada.
+Each fall, champions are honoured at the Catalyst Honours Conference & Dinner.

 2. What makes this recognition unique?